DPR-droid/2021_11_Programming-for-Data-Analysis-Project-2021/README.md

 - Research on data that I am unfamiliar with
 - Use a correlation matrix to investigate the dependence between multiple variables at the same time

-## 2.7 Future Challanges
+## 2.7 Future Challenges

 - Analysing original data, correlating of Systolic and Diastolic Blood Pressure for Hypertension.
 - What other factors caused the many outliers in the glucose levels?
 - Other distribution to closely match Glucose levels and Systolic Blood Pressure
-- Machine learning to allow user to test
+- Machine learning to allow the user to test
--

 ***